cristina-marina1407/HTTP-Client-REST-API/README.md

-## Tema 3 PCOM - Web client.
+## Web client.
 REST API Communication

 First of all, this project starts with the implementation from lab9.
 The following files are taken from there: buffer.c, buffer.h, helper.cpp, helper.hpp,